bdbrown4/nasa-picture-of-the-day-web-component/README.md

 # NasaPictureOfTheDayComponent

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+It uses Angular Elements to create a consumable web component.

 ## Display
 Here is how the web component is displayed: